nemmart/MarkdownTesting/INT4_README.md

 Continue training until the accuracy reaches acceptable levels, typically about 15 epochs.
 Once complete, the model is fine tuned and a quantized INT4 model can be generated using the range data from the "fake" quantization layers.
-For more information about the fine tuning process, please see: ....
+For more information about the fine tuning process, please see: \<INSERT PAPER TITLE HERE\>